ccz181078/Coq-BB5/readme.md

 When the search queue becomes empty, the conjectured value of BB(5) is proved.

-**However, after about 12h of searching, there are (77-23) non-trivial TMs((53-23) of them write 1 at the first step) left in the search queue that cannot be decided by the three deciders above, so the proof is incomplete. **
+**However, after about 12h of searching, there are (77-23-17) non-trivial TMs((53-23-17=13) of them write 1 at the first step) left in the search queue that cannot be decided by the three deciders above, so the proof is incomplete. **

 ## decider_all

 Different deciders are arranged in a specific order to efficiently decide the haltness of most TMs.

 A list of about 8,000 TMs are mapped to specific deciders (and parameters).
 This avoids grid search of decider kind and parameters.

+## TODO

+24 unsolved TMs write 0 at the first step, they can be mapped to TMs that write 1 at the first step.

+The searching result is not proved (and need some trick to avoid compute twice when Qed).